Georgia district attorney prosecuting Trump has been subpoenaed over claims of improper relationship

 Willis spokesperson Jeff DiSantis declined to comment on the subpoenas, but disputed Merchant’s open records claims.

+The lawsuit says that despite sending that letter, the district attorney’s office “failed nonetheless to provide most of the requested documents.”

 Neither Willis nor Wade has publicly addressed the allegations of an inappropriate relationship.
-Willis’ office has repeatedly said it would respond to Roman’s motion in a court filing.
+Willis’ office has repeatedly said a response to Roman’s motion will come in a court filing.

 Willis, an elected Democrat, hired Wade in November 2021 to help with her investigation into efforts to overturn the 2020 election in Georgia.
 Since a Fulton County grand jury in August returned an indictment against Trump and 18 others, Wade has led the team of lawyers Willis assembled to prosecute the case.